koimotion/EspMilightHub/README.md

 # <bindingName> Binding

 This is a new openhab 2.x binding that allows a single opensource esp8266 bridge (created by Chris Mullins aka Sidoh) to automatically find and add milight globes into OpenHab2.
-The first question Openhab 2 users may have is “Why another binding when one already exists?”, The short answer/s to this is the new OPENSOURCE bridge allows:
+The first question Openhab 2 users may have is “Why another binding when one already exists?”, The short answers to this are the new OPENSOURCE bridge allows:

 + Almost unlimited groups so you can have individual control over an entire house of milight globes without multiple OEM bridges.
 A single bridge uses less power for one of many advantages of having only 1 hub/bridge.